ychen131/openstreetmap/Case Study.md

 ## Problems Encountered in the Map
-After downloading the data set for central west London, I had a a quick scan through of the data and audit the street name and postcodes in the data set.
-The following problems were noted:
+After downloading the data set for central west London, I had a quick scan through of a small segment of data.
+It is noted immediatlely, some of the street names seem to be out of ordinary.
+After running a provisional python file, the following problems were noted:

 - Inconsistent case and typo in street names
 - Over­abbreviated street names